-This post suggests a general approach to applying these FAC Tweaks.
+This post suggests a general approach to applying FAC Tweaks.

 The A Multiplier Default: